Processing Natural Gas: 8 Steps to Know

 What is natural gas?

 Processing natural gas is a complex industrial process used to purify natural gas that is extracted from underground gas fields.
-This process separates impurities and other various non-methane fluids and hydrocarbons to produce pure methane (CH4), also known as dry pipeline quality natural gas.
+It is remote and dangerous work, often requiring lots of determination.
+Working in natural gas extractions means living far from civilization, in makeshift homes, and using restrooms that are provided by a septic tank pumping service.
+However, extracting natural gas is only the first step of the whole process.
+The purification that comes after, separates impurities and other various non-methane fluids and hydrocarbons to produce pure methane (CH4), also known as dry pipeline-quality natural gas.
 Industrial, commercial, and even residential consumers use this processed natural gas as fuel.

 Anyway, coming back to the topic, while some of this processing is completed at the well site, the process is completed at the processing plant.
 Before natural gas enters the pipeline, removal of most or all impurities is required.
 Processing natural gas as whole requires several separate steps, however there are four primary processes: oil, water and condensate removal, hydrogen and carbon dioxide removal, dehydration, and the removal of NGL.